This is a diagram of the inner line of the GIRR Mountain Division.

 The grade in the spiral is 5.2% on a 4' diameter curve.
 This restricts train length on this grade.
 A Bachmann 2-4-2 will barely handle one car, a weighted Big Hauler will handle 3, an LGB 0-4-0 with a powered tender will handle 5, and the Shay will handle 8.

 Clearances to walls and other obstructions are tight.
 I designed it to clear a Big Hauler, the largest engine that I envisioned using.
 This vision turned out to be myopic as I've had to make adjustments over the years for larger equipment.
 However, with the exception of vertical clearance, the Shay did fit with only very minor adjustments.
 The Bachmann Heisler required some more minor tweaks.
 My hard vertical clearance limit is 7 1/4" from the rail head and the Shays weren't close to that.
-I replaced the stacks (with ones ripped off old RC Big Haulers) and cut a 1/4" sections out of the middle of the steam domes to make them fit.
+I replaced the stacks (with ones ripped off old RC Big Haulers) and cut 1/4" sections out of the middle of the steam domes to make them fit.
 If your layout will clear a Big Hauler, it can probably clear a Shay.

 Turnouts in both yards and the interchange are each controlled by interlocking route control systems such that only one control panel switch is thrown to align all the turnouts to set up a complete route through that particular trackwork.
 In the interchange, up to ten turnouts are thrown with one command.
 This system has practically eliminated derailments due to misaligned turnouts and I rarely find a need to check the aspect of any turnouts.